Cypher999/java_compiler/README.md

     to delete your current project, select option 5 to show the list of available project, select option 6. finnaly, to close the app, select option X

+CHANGELOG
+V 0.7.0
+-Fix the directory location error (the past version cannot create new directory at the working script location) -Tne new project cannot contain space and other "forbidden" characters -Interface upgrade